shawnrice/gh-scrum-board/README.md

 This is really all just me screwing around to learn Backbone.js.

-Currently, the server for the backend doesn't actually interface with the GH api.
-Instead, the data loaded is just downloaded from this repo's issue queue and stored as `json` files.
+But, it allows you to use any Github repo's issue queue as a SCRUM board.

+There is a very simple Express server included.

 ### To install / test: